tahrul/CR3_Assignment/README.md

 #Assignment part-5
 #Create a second, independent tidy data set with the average of each variable for each activity and each subject

-'ddply' package has been used to calculate the average of each variable for each activity and each subject.
+'ddply' package has been used to calculate the average of mean,std variables for each activity and corresponding subjects.
 Total 180 combination will be created (30 subject * 6 type of activities)
 ----------------------------------------------------------------